 - Request a letter of support from their Faculty Mentor, to be sent under separate cover to the Chair of the committee.
 Letters of support should address the following criteria for the sponsored student: academic achievement, contribution to overall project, expected outcomes of attending a regional or national meeting, achievement in previous research experiences, and financial need.

-Applications will be accepted electronically through e-mail addressed to: Dr. Michael Carlin, Chair, SLAS Undergraduate Travel Grant Program at [email protected].
+Applications will be accepted electronically through e-mail addressed to: Dr. Michael Carlin, Chair, CLAS Undergraduate Travel Grant Program at [email protected].
 Application deadlines are November 15 and March 15.

-Submissions are reviewed twice a year by a minimum of four faculty committee members within SLAS.
+Submissions are reviewed twice a year by a minimum of four faculty committee members within CLAS.